darinz/Math/README.md

 ## Overview

-This repository contains three major mathematical disciplines, each organized into progressive learning modules:
+This repository contains three major mathematical disciplines, each organized into progressive learning modules, plus a comprehensive resource collection:

 ### [Calculus](calculus/)
 Comprehensive coverage from fundamental concepts to advanced applications in machine learning: